 - Name charitable interests to receive a bequest in the event other heirs are not there to receive their legacies.

-There is no limit on amounts deductible from federal gift and estate taxes for charitable gifts made by will or trust, so no tax will be due on assets given in this way.
-To plan a charitable bequest, inform your attorney of your wishes and ask for advice regarding the best form for your gift.
+There is no limit on amounts deductible from federal gift and estate taxes for charitable gifts made by will or trust, so these taxes will not normally be due on assets given in this way.
+Estate taxes are also imposed by a number of states, and charitable gifts may be exempt from those taxes as well.
+To plan a charitable bequest, inform your attorney of your wishes when your will is being prepared and ask for advice regarding federal and state tax considerations and the best form for your gift.

 If you decide to include a gift in your estate plans, our legal name is Mid-South Public Communications Foundation (WKNO) and our tax ID number is 62-0525567.

-Bob has been a generous supporter of a charitable interest over the years.
-When he revised his will 10 years ago, he decided to provide that WKNO would receive his estate should his daughter not survive him.
+Bob has been a generous supporter of WKNO over the years.
+When he revised his will 10 years ago, he decided that WKNO would receive his estate should his daughter not survive him.

 Many people have bank and investment accounts that they would like to leave directly to family, friends, WKNO or other charitable interests at the end of their lifetime.
-This can often be accomplished using a “pay on death” (P.O.D.) provision for a bank account or a CD or a “transfer on death” (T.O.D.) provision for certain other investment accounts.
-Simply ask your bank manager or officer of your financial advisor for the appropriate form.
-You retain full ownership and access to the funds during your lifetime and the person or charity only receives what is left in the account.
+This can often be accomplished using a “pay on death” (P.O.D.) provision for a bank account, a certificate of deposit (CD), or a “transfer on death” (T.O.D.) provision for certain other investment accounts.
+You retain full ownership and access to the assets during your lifetime and the person or charity receives only what is left at the end of your lifetime.
+It is also possible in some states to transfer real estate in this way.
+Ask your bank manager, financial advisor or attorney for assistance in documenting your wishes.